Brlaney/words/md/words/growth.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a company that grows at a greater rate than the economy as a whole and that usually directs a relatively high proportion of income back into the business
+- **:** a company that grows at a greater rate than the economy as a whole and that usually directs a relatively high proportion of income back into the business

 ## Short Definitions:
 - a company that grows at a greater rate than the economy as a whole and that usually directs a relatively high proportion of income back into the business